open-contracting/standard-development-handbook/docs/standard/technical/repository.md

   * **1.1-dev**: used to stage changes to version 1.1 (such as minor documentation changes)
   * **1.1.1-dev**: used to work on a 1.1.1 version (including schema changes and fixes)

+The `latest`, `X.X` and `X.X-dev` branches are [protected](https://help.github.com/articles/about-protected-branches/).
+The `standard` repository also protects non-existent `infrastructure` and `profiles` branches.
+These names match sub-directories on the server, and therefore must not be used for branches.

 The published documentation has versions on different `MAJOR.MINOR` [branches](https://github.com/open-contracting/standard/branches/all) (e.g. <https://standard.open-contracting.org/1.0/en/>), whereas the published schema has versions on different `MAJOR__MINOR__PATCH` [tagged releases](https://github.com/open-contracting/standard/tags) (e.g. <https://standard.open-contracting.org/schema/1__0__1/release-schema.json>).
 This use of branches and tags allows documentation to change between versions, while ensuring schema isn't changed between versions.

-[standard.open-contracting.org](https://standard.open-contracting.org/) redirects to (`https://standard.open-contracting.org/latest/en/`), which uses the `latest` branch, which [should be](deployment) the same as the most recent numbered branch.
-This makes it possible to link to the latest version of the documentation without specifying the version number.

 ## Structure